bosd/odoo-data-flow/docs/faq.md

   1. **First, import `res.partner.category`**: Run a transformation and load process for your contact tags.
 This creates the tags and their external IDs in Odoo.

   2. **Then, import `res.partner`**: Run a separate process for your contacts.
 The mapping for the `category_id/id` field can now successfully use `mapper.m2o_map` to look up the external IDs of the tags you created in the first step.

+However, for self-referential models (like importing partners with a `parent_id` that refers to another partner in the **same file**), the tool's new **automatic two-pass import strategy** handles this for you.
+It will automatically create all records in the first pass and then link the relationships in a second pass, removing the need for manual sorting or multiple import runs for a single file.

 ## Why is one of my exported columns completely empty?